How to Postpone & Reschedule Your Wedding Due to COVID-19March 25, 2020

 For example, the next time you have a photo you love, you can simply frame it and add it to your shelf without putting another hole in your wall!

 You can also add interest to a photo shelf by adding other decor.
 Think succulents, air plants, vintage cameras, or anything else you love!

 If you like to decorate for different seasons or holidays, you can also regularly swap out decor on a floating shelf to fit the current season.
 For example, you might not want to display your favorite snow globe or photos with Santa all year long, but these things should absolutely be pulled out and displayed during the holidays!
 (I’m nearly a minimalist, so I love this decorating tactic because it’s so easy but still homey!)

 Another advantage to a floating shelf photo display is that you can have more than one shelf!
 While this design example just displays one shelf, you can easily add more shelves and display even more photos that you love!

 Plus, with a floating shelf photo display, you by no means have to have specific frame or photo sizes.
 Feel free to mix, match, and even use frames you already have!

-But, in case this helps you get started, the design above includes two 14×18 frames with mattes for 8×10 photos (available in black and white from Target), two 10×12 frames with mattes for 5×7 photos (also available in black and white from Target), and one 12×12 frame with a matte for an 8×8 photo (available in black, white, and gray from Target).
+But, in case this helps you get started, the design above includes two 14×18 frames with mattes for 8×10 photos (available in black and white from Target), two 10×12 frames with mattes for 5×7 photos (also available in black and white from Target), and one 12×12 frame with a matte for an 8×8 photo (available in black and white from Target).
 Target also carries lots of cute floating shelf options!

 Now, I know it can be easy to let hanging photos in your home fall to the bottom of your to-do list.
 However, there are psychological benefits to hanging photos in your home.